 - An Instrumentality of War: An instrumentality of war is a device such as a weapon or weapon systems specifically designed for military duty or warfare.
 This can include certain military combat vehicles, vessels, aircraft, or an injury or sickness caused by exposure to fumes, gases, or chemicals.
 Agent Orange exposure would qualify as an instrumentality of war.

-- Simulated War: This can activities such as military training, exercises, airborne ops, live fire exercises, hand-to-hand combat training, and more.
+- Simulated War: This can include activities such as military training, exercises, airborne ops, live fire exercises, hand-to-hand combat training, and more.
 This does not include standard physical training such as running, jogging, or group sports activities.

 Eligibility Based on Service Dates and Back Pay: Anyone can be eligible to receive benefits under CRSC as long as they meet the eligibility requirements.
 This means it can apply to veterans who retired decades ago, or as recently as a month ago.
 There is even the possibility of receiving back pay if you are determined to be eligible for this benefit.
 However, if you retired with full longevity (20 or more years of service), you can only receive back pay as early as June 1, 2003, which was the effective date authorized by Congress.
 If you were medically retired under Chapter 61 with less than 20 years of service, back pay can only go back to January 2008, which was the effective date for authorizing veterans who retired with a medical retirement.